BrentGrammer/Pic_Searcher_App/README.md

 ### Current version:
 The purpose of this application is to create a searchable library of image files uploaded by the user.
 This is accomplished by the user uploading images on the home page to a library which is stored in a database managed with SQL/MySQL and accessed using PHP.
 The user can then input search terms on the Gallery page (gallery.php), which will be queried to compare with full or partial matches (by word) in the database (under the description and name fields).
 When a match is found, html code for the anchor contents of the image (also stored in the database to be echoed onto the Gallery page) will be retrieved and echoed onto a results page (currently searchinput.php).
 Please see list of Tasks to complete for further development.

-### *This was an earlier idea for an early version:
+### *This was an earlier idea for an early version*:
-~~ (The goal is to allow the user to enter a description which is inserted into the 'alt' attribute of the corresponding image file and then allow the user to search for pics using text that matches the description in some way.
+~~The goal is to allow the user to enter a description which is inserted into the 'alt' attribute of the corresponding image file and then allow the user to search for pics using text that matches the description in some way.
 An alternative method is incorporating FULLTEXT searching in the description column and matching user queries.

 The way this was accomplished was by concatenating the html img tag code to the inputed description by the user and assigning it to a variable to be inserted into a column on the database (this is done in upload.php which runs after the use clicks the submit button on index.php).
-This column data is then pulled from the database with PHP and echoed onto an image gallery page (gallery.php) where the alt attribute is filled in with the user description.)* ~~
+This column data is then pulled from the database with PHP and echoed onto an image gallery page (gallery.php) where the alt attribute is filled in with the user description.)~~

 Languages Used: PHP, SQL, HTML

 ## Tasks/Goals to Complete:
-- Check if user input upload fields are empty on index.php and prevent database entry.
+- Check if user input upload fields are empty (user doesn't input anything) on index.php and prevent database entry.
 - Fix styling on the gallery page to make the Change Description button show below the image.
 - Add functionality to update the anchor alt attribute to the new user updated descriptions (may be abandoned in favor of matching user queries with description column in the pics table)
 - Use FULLTEXT() searching in the database description column to match user input query?